The cabin boy will not be an ordinary pirate...

 Roberto is in danger of becoming Roberta

 Mama met Rodolfo last year and promised that I would learn to cook, sew, clean and be obedient.
 She has done a very good job, and it is now time for me to go with the Captain.
-His ship is not in the harbor at St. Augustine like most ships but farther south in an inlet near where we live.
+His ship is not in the harbor at St. Augustine like most ships, but farther south in an inlet near where we live.
 Nor is his ship a grand Spanish galleon.

-Rodolfo's ship is an older and battered ship, with a crew of cut-throats.
+Rodolfo's ship is an old and battered ship, with a crew of cut-throats.
 Half of the crew were drunk, when they were brought into Captain Rodolfo’s service.
 But soon they had taken part as pirates in boarding several ships, robbing modest treasures, and the sinking of both British and Spanish ships.
 They have become wanted pirates, too.

 I am on-board when we trick another ship, The Maverick, to thinking we’re dead the water with troubles and slowly sinking.

 Their captain makes the mistake of coming on board to personally inspect our problems down below.
 That is before taking over our ship.
 What awaited him below were swords and leg-irons.
 His crew gave up with few shots and three of their men dead.